 Make sure you include all specific expenditure increases which are directly associated with your increase in wages.
 Good examples of these are things like higher child care and travel or fuel costs.

-If the review shows your surplus income has gone up, then your IVA payment will also go up by the same amount.
-If your surplus income has stayed the same, then your IVA payment should not change at all.
+If the review shows your surplus income has gone up, your IVA payment goes up by 50% of the increase.

 Struggling to get your head round all of this?
 We can help.
 Call us (0800 077 6180) or complete the form below.
 The advice is free and confidential.